floriank/blog/content/about.md

 Because after all, developing software is a joy to me and I like doing it for a living.

-If you have questions and or comments, please you can send me an [email](mailto:schnuffifk+blog@gmail.com), using they public key you find on [keybase](https://keybase.io/schnuffi).
+If you have questions and or comments, you may send me an [email](mailto:schnuffifk+blog@gmail.com), using the public key you find on [keybase](https://keybase.io/schnuffi).